ffreemt/google-stranslate/README.md

 Check [https://www.python-httpx.org/advanced/](https://www.python-httpx.org/advanced/) for other ways of setting up proxies.

 ## Disclaimer
-``itranslate`` takes advantage of a google translate interface floating around the net and is for study and research purpose only.
+``itranslate`` makes use of a translate interface floating around the net and is for study and research purpose only.
 The interface may become invalid without notice, which will render ``itranslate`` completely useless.